 If interested you can purchase Elaine Eff’s book on Amazon, here >> The Painted Screens of Baltimore.

+For more information, and celebrating 101 years, The Painted Screen Society of Baltimore.
+Or more about Baltimore in general, please see our Category Baltimore.
 For a more buildery type post – read my article, Restoring Old House Wood Window Screens (on the ECHOtape blog).
 Thanks for reading. ~jb